 Little Gnome Facts

-Did you know that Project Front Yard has picked up 2000 pounds of litter in Acadiana?
+Did you know that Project Front Yard has picked up 12,023 bags of litter in Acadiana?

 Little Gnome Facts about Project Front Yard

 For the past five years now, Project Front Yard has worked diligently in our community to improve our city-scape.
 From litter control and recycling initiatives, to waterway and park preservation – our volunteers have made remarkable progress and we want to share our success with you!

 Nine billion tons of litter ends up in our oceans ever year.
 Much of it is street litter that enters storm drains and other waterways.